 Prolonged pregnancy increases the risk of SD by a factor of two.

-Intrapartum associated features
+Intrapartum associated features.

-Mid-pelvic instrumental delivery for prolonged second stage
+Mid-pelvic instrumental delivery for prolonged second stage.

-Arrest disorder in the first stage (2 hour cessation of cervical dilatation in the active phase)
+Arrest disorder in the first stage (2 hour cessation of cervical dilatation in the active phase).

-Primary dysfunctional labour
+Primary dysfunctional labor.

-Secondary arrest
+Secondary arrest.

-Prevention of shoulder dystoia
+Prevention of shoulder dystocia

 Preconceptial maternal weight reduction